thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

   - Contributor Resources
     - Develop resources to support community contributions
     - Including detailed guides, best practices and an interactive forum
 - Thoth Tech Documentation Website
   - Improve Onboarding Hub
-    - Continue to expand and refine the Onbording hub
+    - Continue to expand and refine the Onboarding hub
     - Create relevant guides, checklists and tutorials for all stages of the project documentation and development lifecycle
     - Develop detailed Onboarding paths to guide new students